m0ru/bak/04_solution.md

 #### ES6-style Variable Declarations

-ES6 also provides `const`-variables, that throw errors when trying to accidentally reassigning to them, and `let`-variables that behave like variable-declarations in other C-style-languages would.
-In contrast, `var`-declarations are always scoped to the parent-function not the containing scope, e.g. in an if, and can be silently re-declared, potentially causing bugs in unsuspecting developer's hands.
+ES6 also provides `const`-variables, that throw errors when trying to accidentally reassign them, and `let`-variables that behave like variable-declarations in other C-style-languages would.
+In contrast, `var`-declarations are always scoped to the parent-function not the containing scope, e.g. in an `if`.
+Thus they can be silently re-declared, potentially causing bugs in unsuspecting developer's hands.

 #### Promises